MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-run-batch-jobs.md

 ---
-title: Create and Run a Batch Job | Microsoft Docs
+title: Run Batch Jobs and XMLports
 description: You run batch jobs to process data and update information, for example, to do periodic accounting activities, or to do calculations.
-services: project-madeira
-documentationcenter: ''
 author: SusanneWindfeldPedersen
 ms.service: dynamics365-business-central
 ms.topic: conceptual